FAC9/hapi-places/README.md

 # Known issues

 - The app occasionally provides incorrect results when searching with filters.
 As far as we can establish, this is because of an issue on the NomadList side.
+- Sometimes the Wikipedia page generated is not the most relevant page for the city